sanath-narasimhan/academic-static/content/post/Naive-Bayes-classifier.md

                       .
                       . }
 </pre>
-2. Create the **dictionary** to store the prior probablities of each class by
+2. Create the **dictionary** to store the prior probabilities of each class by
 <p>
   P(class) = Number of reviews within the class / Total number of training set.
 </p>

-3. Create an inner dictionary for each class with words that occur within the class as keys and store the number for times the word occured within all reviews in the class and the total number of reviews in which it occured within the class.
+3. Create an inner dictionary for each class with words that occur within the class as keys and store the number for times the word occurred within all reviews in the class and the total number of reviews in which it occured within the class.
 <pre>
 naive_class_dict = { class : [P(class), count_total_words, count_unique_words,
                               {word-1 : [count_total_occurence, count_review_occurrence]